0x80/isolate-package/README.md

 order to be picked up by the emulator.
 In other words, changes do not propagate automatically while the emulator is running.

-The workaround I use at the moment is to create a "emulate" script in the manifest which does the same as the Firebase predeploy, and then starts the emulator.
-For
+The workaround I use at the moment is to create a "emulate" script in the package manifest which does the same as the Firebase predeploy, and then starts the emulator.
+For example:
-example:

 `turbo build && isolate && firebase emulators:start --only functions`

 You will still have to stop and restart the emulator on every code change, which is unfortunate of course.

 A real solution to this would be to integrate isolate-package into the firebase-tools `deploy` command, so it is only executed as part of the deployment process and the `source` property can still point to the original code.

 I plan to work on this once isolate-package is bit more mature.
 The current priority is to get lockfiles working.